 When it comes to athletic performance and recovery, muscle repair plays a crucial role.
-Athletes constantly push their bodies to the limit, leading to microscopic damage in their muscles.
-Efficient repair of these damaged muscle fibers is essential for optimal recovery and improved performance.
+Athletes frequently push their bodies to the max, causing tiny tears in their muscles.
+To ensure they recover well and perform even better, it’s crucial for these damaged muscle fibers to repair efficiently.

 While a balanced diet and proper rest are fundamental for muscle repair, supplements can also play a significant role in enhancing this process.